 You can support the application of active participation in your own practice by spending time with individuals and getting to know them well, having a genuine interest in them, keeping your own knowledge, skills and understanding up-to-date (Continuing Professional Development) and, when necessary, seeking guidance from others such as the individual’s family or your manager.

 When planning an individual’s care and support, it is imperative that the individual themselves are involved in the process to ensure that their own needs, wishes and preferences are taken into account.
 Other stakeholders may also need to be involved in this process (for example, the individual’s family/friends, health professionals and social workers).

-By involving the individual and others in the care-planning process you will gain invaluable insights into what that particular individual requires to maintain a high level of wellbeing and reach their potential.
-For example, finding out simple things like at what time they like to eat or whether they prefer to have a bath or a shower can make a big impact in their quality of life and help them to feel valued and in control.
+By involving the individual and others in the care-planning process you will gain invaluable insights into what that particular individual requires to maintain a high level of well-being and reach their potential.
+For example, finding out simple things like at what time they like to eat or whether they prefer to have a bath or a shower can have a big impact on their quality of life and help them to feel valued and in control.